 Public health officials and law enforcement authorities have issued many warnings about the immense potency of fentanyl as well as its addictive potential.
 Like other opioid pain relievers, it carries a massive risk for addiction.

-Abusing fentanyl can damage all aspects of a person’s life.
-Drug abuse can rob individuals of happiness, good health, and well-being, creating problems such as:
+Abusing fentanyl may damage all aspects of a person’s life.
+Drug abuse may rob individuals of happiness, good health, and well-being, creating problems such as

 - Job losses